infi-nl/the-infi-way/CONTRIBUTING.md

 ```

 This script uses `template.html` and the files from the `content` folder to generate a `build` folder with one page per language (one of them default as `index.html`).
-In the `build` folders assets such as the stylesheet are also located.
+This `build` folder also contains all static assets such as the stylesheet.
-When the build has run you can open the HTML in this folder (optionally via a dev server) in your favorite browser, and you're good to go!
+When the build is done you can open the HTML files in this folder (optionally via a dev server) in your favorite browser, and you're good to go!

-The templating is something light weight and homebrew, inspired by [Handlebars](https://handlebarsjs.com).
+The templating is something lightweight and homebrew, inspired by [Handlebars](https://handlebarsjs.com).
 This entire engine is part of `build.js`.